mhlee216/mhlee216.github.io/index.md

 I am working as an ML R&D researcher at <a href="https://www.huinno.com/">**HUINNO**</a>, AI-based wearable medical solution company, in Seoul, South Korea.

-Previously, I majored in Biotechnology, Bioinformatics, and Big Data Computing in <a href="https://bioinfo.ssu.ac.kr/">**School of Systems Biomedical Science**</a>, <a href="https://ssu.ac.kr/">**Soongsil University**</a>, Seoul.
+Previously, I majored in Biotechnology, Bioinformatics, and Big Data Computing in <a href="https://bioinfo.ssu.ac.kr/">**School of Systems Biomedical Science**</a>, <a href="https://ssu.ac.kr/">Soongsil University</a>, Seoul.

 I was an undergraduate researcher at <a href="https://csailabssu.quv.kr/">**Computational Science and Artificial Intelligence Lab**</a> (Prof. Kyoungmin Min) at School of Mechanical Engineering, Soongsil University.

-I am broadly interested in studying AI, bioinformatics, cheminformatics, materials informatics, graph neural networks, drug discovery, generative model, data science, natural language processing, computer vision, human-computer interface, and healthcare.
+I am broadly interested in studying AI, bioinformatics, cheminformatics, materials informatics, graph neural networks, drug discovery, and healthcare.

 You can read my <a href="https://drive.google.com/file/d/1bZ15aLwvguJazrG4KIZO9OVRsanTct6l/view?usp=sharing">Curriculum Vitae</a> if you want.